 I first fell in love with Cortina as a teenager and now it’s one of my favorite day trips.

 There are plenty of inspiring views in Cortina and it’s a great place to digitally detox.
 In fact, the Dolomites are an ideal destination for a tech-free vacation.

 Over the years it’s also been a go-to destination for me to find respite and heal grief.

 It must be all of that nature.

-So, here are seven wellness ideas to add to your Cortina adventures.
+Here you go folks, seven wellness ideas to add to your Cortina bucket list.

 Along with practicing some simple tips for healthier travels, these are bound to relax, energize, & inspire you!